Streaming TV apps grapple with password sharing

 "There has been this kind of cavalier attitude about it," Parks Associates analyst Glenn Hower said.
 "It hasn't been a priority."

 Companies could crack down if they want.
-Cisco Systems Inc (CSCO.O), for example, sells products that can detect abnormal activity on an account such as an unusual time or place, said Conrad Clemson, Cisco's senior vice president and general manager of service provider platforms and applications.
+Cisco Systems Inc, for example, sells products that can detect abnormal activity on an account such as an unusual time or place, said Conrad Clemson, Cisco's senior vice president and general manager of service provider platforms and applications.

 Cisco's customers, which include streaming services and pay TV distributors, decide whether to use the information simply for monitoring or take additional steps such as sending a warning to account holders or shutting down an account, he said.